What Is PU Leather & How Does It Compare to Other Leathers?

 PU leather, or polyurethane leather, is synthetic leather, also known as faux, vinyl, or leatherette.
 Manufacturers make it by applying a polyurethane coating to a thin paper or cotton backing, often trying to emulate the texture and appearance of actual leather.
 It varies in appearance and quality, mimicking soft suede or smooth napa leather.

-While some argue that pure PU leather is animal-friendly, there is overwhelming evidence that it is not good for the environment and negatively impacts animals and their habitats.
+While some argue that pure PU leather is animal-friendly, there is overwhelming evidence that it is unsuitable for the environment and negatively impacts animals and their habitats.

 The petrochemicals used in PU leather manufacturing pose health risks and are not environmentally safe.
 Also, the products are not biodegradable, requiring hundreds of years to break down.
 Experts estimate that more than 13 million metric tons of synthetic fibers enter the world’s oceans each year.